The-Public-Radio/Firmware/One-touch_Programming_Jig/README.md

 Updated by Spencer Wright 2015.01.21

-## Included

-### Firmware

-The code that runs in the ATTINY25/45/85 on the TPR circuit board.

-Compiled with either Atmel Studio 7 or AVR GCC tool chain.

-### One-touch-programming jig

-An Arduino sketch that can program a TPR's user parameters though the battery clips on a production jig.

-### EEPROM Utilites

-Sundry Python and shell scrip code for messing with the config data stored in a TPR's EEPROM.

 ## LICENSE
 In the interest of collaboration and good will, the files herein are offered for public use.
 Just don't be a jerk about it, etc., and do let us know if we've screwed something really big up:).
 The Public Radio is licensed under a Creative Commons Attribution 4.0 License.
 For more info, visit https://creativecommons.org/licenses/by/4.0/